deiraaisyar/SISTECH-MLOps-FinalProject-Group7/README.md

 ---
 ## Features
-- Career recommendation based on user’s RIASEC result, interests, and skills
+- Career recommendation based on user’s RIASEC result, major (if user is a highschooler), interests, and skills
 - Job recommendation based on career match
 - Course & Certification recommendations based on career match
-- Majors & University recommendations based on career match
+- Majors & University recommendations based on career match (if user is a highschooler)
 - Career outlook & articles

 ---